creativescala/krop/docs/src/pages/routes/README.md

 [Request](request.md) and [Response](response.md) have separate pages, so here we'll just discuss the handler.
 There are three ways to create a handler: using `handle`, `handleIO`, or `passthrough`.
 Assume the request produces a value of type `A` and the response needs a value of type `B`.
 Then these three methods have the following meaning:

-- `handle` is a function `A => B`;
+- `handle` requires a function `A => B`;
-- `handleIO` is a function `A => IO[B]`; and
+- `handleIO` requires a function `A => IO[B]`; and
 - `passthrough`, which can only be called when `A` is the same type as `B`, means that the output of the request is connected directly to the input of the response.
-This is useful, for example, when the response is loading a static file from the file system, and the request produces the name of the file to load.
+This is useful, for example, when the response is loading a static file from the file system and the request produces the name of the file to load.

 ### Type Transformations for Handlers